 - Some users report a strong rubber smell.

 Things to consider when choosing the best sneakers for obese walkers.
 The added pressure caused by the extra weight can become extremely painful when wearing inappropriate footwear.

 In addition, diabetes, worsening symptoms of arthritis and plantar fasciitis often accompany the condition, making walking even more challenging.

 But, choosing the right pair should make your daily walk more enjoyable.
 Here are essential features to look out for:

 - Insole and midsole integrity.

 - Correct size.

-To keep moisture out of your shoes, make sure it has breathable material, such as mesh, which also enhances good airflow.
+To keep moisture out of your shoes, make sure it has breathable mesh, which also enhances good airflow.

 The outsole plays a significant role in how stable the shoe is and how balanced you’ll feel.
 It should be made of thick and sturdy rubber and have a good grip on all surfaces to avoid slipping.